ksoftdev/PollsDApp/README.md

-# POLL Aplication develop on the Udemy course
+# Aplication developed on the Udemy course

-This is a small functional application build at Udemy Course.
+This is a small functional application build as practical example on the Udemy Course.

 Covers: